mozilla/fx-private-relay/emails/tests/fixtures/README.md

 These fixtures were created outside of an SNS notification, such as exporting from a mail client.
 They are stored in the [Internet Message Format][] (IMF).

+- `emperor_norton_incoming.email` - The From: address contains an unquoted display name with a comma.
+AWS parses it as one email, Python as two emails, the first invalid.
 - `inline_image_incoming.email` - Contains an inline image, referenced in the HTML by content ID
 - `plain_text_incoming.email` - A simple email with only plain text content